XEDIT: PC and Unix adaptations

 When PCs and Unix computers began to supplant IBM 3270 terminals, some users wanted text editors that resembled the XEDIT they were accustomed to.
 To fill this need, several developers provided similar programs:

 KEDIT

-KEDIT by Mansfield Software Group, Inc., was the first XEDIT clone.
-Although originally released in 1983, the first major release was version 3.53 for DOS, released in 1985.
+KEDIT, by Mansfield Software Group, was the first XEDIT clone.
+Although originally released in 1983, the first major release was version 3.53 for MS-DOS, released in 1985.
 By 1990, KEDIT 4.0 had a version supporting OS/2, and included the ALL command.

-The last version for DOS and OS/2 was KEDIT 5.0p4.
+The last version for MS-DOS and OS/2 was KEDIT 5.0p4.
 KeditW (for Windows) is at version 1.6.1 dated December 2012.
 Some earlier Windows versions were: